Advertisement

 Visit these Asian-owned restaurants, boutiques, wineries, and hotels across California

-Posted 10 months agoby Tina Caputo
+Posted a year agoby Tina Caputo

 May is Asian Pacific American Heritage Month (APAHM), an annual tribute to the Asians and Pacific Islanders who’ve helped to shape and enrich our country.
 Asians have a long, rich history in California, dating back to the Gold Rush days, and today, the state’s Asian population is the largest in the United States.
 With roots in China, Japan, the Philippines, Korea, Vietnam, Thailand, and many other regions, California’s Asian residents have helped make California one of the most culturally diverse and vibrant states in the nation.